 If the list of possible ticket owners is finite, you can change the assign-to ticket field from a text input to a drop-down list.
-This is done by setting the restrict_owner option of the [ticket] section in trac.ini to ?true?
-In that case, Trac will use the list of all users who have logged in and set their email address to populate the drop-down field.
+This is done by setting the restrict_owner option of the [ticket] section in trac.ini to ?true?.
+In that case, Trac will use the list of all users who have accessed the project to populate the drop-down field.